 Bobby Lashley delivered the only memorable spot of the match when he speared Finn Bálor through the ropes and off the apron before the two crashed onto the floor.
 In the end, Bálor was able to lift the much larger Lashley to powerbomb him and followed with his Coup de Grace finish for the pin.
 It was cool to see Bálor as his “Demon” persona here but other than that, it was a quick match that was stuck in an awkward spot with the historic main event to follow.

 Raw and SmackDown Women’s Championship – Becky Lynch def.
-Ronda Rousey (Raw Women’s Champion) and Charlotte Flair (SmackDown Women’s Champion) in a Winner Take All match
+Ronda Rousey (Raw Women’s Champion) and Charlotte Flair (SmackDown Women’s Champion) in a Winner Take All-match

 The historic all-women’s main event closed out the show a little after midnight.
 The winner of the triple threat match would win both the SmackDown and Raw Women’s championships.
-Becky Lynch, Charlotte Flair and Ronda Rousey have been at the top of the women’s division for the past year and there was a lot of momentum heading into the match.
+Becky Lynch, Charlotte Flair, and Ronda Rousey have been at the top of the women’s division for the past year and there was a lot of momentum heading into the match.

 There were a lot of spots including Flair landing a Spanish Fly from the top rope and Lynch breaking up a Figure 8 Leg Lock by landing a leg drop off the top rope onto Flair.
-The finish, however, seemed slightly botched as Rousey’s shoulders were clearly up during the three count.
+The finish, however, seemed slightly botched as Rousey’s shoulders were clearly up during the three counts.

 Was this how it was supposed to happen?
 We may not know.
 That being said, it shouldn’t overshadow the incredible performance all three superstars did in the main event.
 A physical match that had the right person win.
 Now we have a new era of “Becky Two Belts.”

 Yeah, it was a long pay-per-view.
 16 matches in a seven an a half-hours is a long time, but I give WWE a lot of credit.
 They did a great job booking the event from start to finish.
-All three fan favorites in the top title matches (Seth Rollins, Kofi Kingston and Becky Lynch) were spaced out perfectly so one would not outshine the other.
+All three fan favorites in the top title matches (Seth Rollins, Kofi Kingston, and Becky Lynch) were spaced out perfectly so one would not outshine the other.
 The other matches on the card like the SmackDown Tag Team match and the Triple H/Batista match were also good matches to watch.
 The Miz/Shane McMahon car crash was a nice break of regular wrestling matches and had a memorable spot there.

 Overall, a quality WrestleMania and could be in the conversation as one of the best ‘ Manias of all time.